johnwbyrd/chocolatey-inform7/README.md

 3. Update the checksum in `tools/chocolateyinstall.ps1` (use `Get-FileHash` to generate)
 4. Test the updated package
 5. Submit the updated package to the Chocolatey community repository

+## Continuous Integration

+This project uses GitHub Actions for continuous integration and deployment.

+### GitHub Actions Workflow

+The `.github/workflows/chocolatey-build.yml` file contains the CI/CD pipeline configuration:

+- **Trigger conditions**:
+  - Push to `main` branch
+  - Push tags starting with `v`
+  - Pull requests to `main`
+  - Manual workflow dispatch

+- **Workflow steps**:
+  1. Set up a Windows environment
+  2. Install Chocolatey
+  3. Configure CMake
+  4. Build and test the package (`all_steps` target)
+  5. Publish to Chocolatey.org (only on `main` branch or tag push)

+### Setting up GitHub Actions

+To enable automated builds and publishing:

+1. Fork or clone this repository
+2. Go to your repository's Settings → Secrets → Actions
+3. Add a new repository secret named `CHOCOLATEY_API_KEY` with your Chocolatey API key
+4. Push to the `main` branch or create a tag to trigger a build and publish

+The API key is securely handled throughout the build process.
+The `push` target automatically registers your API key with Chocolatey before pushing the package.

 ## Publishing to Chocolatey